 In 1998, I joined the Dept. of Psychology at Queen’s University where I have continued to investigate cognitive-motivational interactions -- or how rewarding stimuli influence learning.
 My working hypothesis is that goal-directed behaviours and cognitive process, as part of a dynamic interactive system, reciprocally modulate each other.
 To investigate these process, I have adopted two complementary approaches.
 The first is a theoretical overview of the interaction between motivation and cognition that examines how reward-related learning is manifested in behaviour.
 The second is an examination of specific neural systems which may mediate the cognitive-motivational interface.
 Much of the research in my lab focuses on drug addiction, as this disorder is characterized by a breakdown in the 'normal' balance between motivation and cognition.
 See more details of specific research projects here.

 From 2006-2007, I was a visiting scientist at the Institut de Génétique et de Biologie Moléculaire et Cellulaire in Strasbourg France.
 Working in a research team headed by Prof. Brigitte Kieffer I investigated the role of opioid systems in impulsive behaviours that characterize drug addiction.
 I returned to France in 2011 to work in a team headed by Prof. Francesco Bonadonna at the Centre d’ecologie fonctionalle and evolutive, Université de Montpellier.
-This work allowed me to study cognition within a behavioural ecology framework, leading to the publication of a new book, Comparative Cognition.
+This work allowed me to study cognition within a behavioural ecology framework, leading to the publication of a new book with my friend and colleague, Valerie Kuhlmeier, Comparative Cognition.

 - Canadian College of Neuropsychopharmacology (CCNP)